Guardians vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have gone 35-30 in games they were listed as the moneyline favorite (winning 53.8% of those games).
+- The Guardians are 36-30 in games they were listed as the moneyline favorite (winning 54.5% of those games).

-- Cleveland has a 35-30 record (winning 53.8% of its games) when it has played as moneyline favorites of -115 or shorter.
+- When it has played as moneyline favorites with odds of -125 or shorter, Cleveland has a 28-26 record (winning 51.9% of its games).

-- The Guardians have a 53.5% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Guardians have an implied win probability of 55.6%.

-- Cleveland has had an over/under set by oddsmakers 146 times, and have combined with opponents to go over the total in 61 of those games (61-81-4).
+- In the 147 games in which bookmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 61 times (61-82-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!